Best Pricing Table Examples

 The fix isn't redesigning the table.
 It's adding 2-3 elements.
 A "Recommended" badge takes 5 minutes.
 A second CTA button at the bottom of the table, same.
 The gap between an average table and an effective one is usually two missing best practices.

 Want to know which best practices your pricing table is missing?
-Run a free audit →
+Try our landing page analysis →

 Low-scoring pricing table example — Asset Bank10/100